 The last steps of Indira Gandhi are here

-A UNESCO world heritage site built by Delhi Sultans dated back to the 11th century cannot be missed.
-The tall tower built of red sandstone has 6 storeys in it a with spiral staircase.
+A UNESCO World Heritage site built by Delhi Sultans dating back to the 11th century cannot be missed.
+The tall tower built of red sandstone has 6 storeys in a spiral staircase.
 Numerous inscriptions all around the tower explain the history of the construction.

 Qutb Minar